-Our sales to large commercial aircraft manufacturers are cyclical in nature and can be adversely affected by a number of factors, including current and future passenger traffic levels, increasing fuel and labor costs, environmental concerns, inclusive of climate change, intense price competition, the retirement of older aircraft, regulatory changes, outbreak of infectious disease such as the COVID-19 pandemic, terrorist attacks, general economic conditions, worldwide airline profits, and backlog levels, all of which can be unpredictable and are outside our control.
+Our sales to large commercial aircraft manufacturers are cyclical in nature, and can be adversely affected by a number of factors, including current and future passenger traffic levels, increasing fuel and labor costs, environmental concerns (inclusive of climate change), intense price competition, the retirement of older aircraft, regulatory changes, outbreak of infectious disease such as the COVID-19 pandemic, terrorist attacks, geopolitical events, conflicts and wars (including the Russia-Ukraine conflict), general economic conditions (including cost inflation), worldwide airline profits, and backlog levels, all of which can be unpredictable and are outside our control.
 For example, the COVID-19 pandemic drastically reduced air traffic as travel restrictions and social distancing measures were implemented to help control the spread of the virus.
 The reduced air traffic applied financial pressures on airlines, who, in order to preserve cash and liquidity, dramatically reduced flight hours and delayed the purchases of new aircraft.
-Although U.S. domestic air travel has increased during 2021, international travel has not yet begun to recover at the same pace.
-Given the uncertain length of this pandemic and associated restrictions to travel long distances, the commercial market may shift away from wide-body aircraft.
-Furthermore, as companies and employees become accustomed to working remotely, business travel and the associated flight hours may not reach the prepandemic levels.
+While U.S. domestic air travel continues to recover, international travel utilizing wide-body aircraft will take longer to fully recover.
+Furthermore, as companies and employees become accustomed to working remotely, business travel and the associated flight hours may not reach pre-pandemic levels.
+As such, we believe the commercial market may shift away from wide-body aircraft.
 Any decrease in demand resulting from a downturn in the aerospace market could adversely affect our business, financial condition, and results of operations.